568

 – Cabbie407

-Sep 14, 2015 at 7:51
+Commented Sep 14, 2015 at 7:51

 • 2

 \$\begingroup\$ I don't think this is a good candidate for a popularity contest.
 Popularity contests shouldn't be used as a cop out if the actual spec is a bit vague.
-They work best for challenges where the actual scoring criterion can be well specified but is more easily judged by humans than machines (e.g. "visually approximate a given image with these constraints..."). \$\endgroup\$ Sep 14, 2015 at 7:54
+They work best for challenges where the actual scoring criterion can be well specified but is more easily judged by humans than machines (e.g. "visually approximate a given image with these constraints..."). \$\endgroup\$ Commented Sep 14, 2015 at 7:54

 • \$\begingroup\$ Yeah, it's hard to formulate the rules for this.
 But I think it's not always about finding a winner anyway.
 Thought this might be fun.
 Resolved the character 127 situation btw.. \$\endgroup\$